Paying for childcare

 Child care in the Puget Sound region is expensive.
 As a UW employee, you have access to tuition discounts for child care centers and nanny services.
 These are described on the off-site and in-home child care webpage.

-In addition, the Dependent Care Assistance Program (DCAP) helps you pay for child care and elder care by allowing you to set aside a portion of your salary for eligible expenses.
+The Dependent Care Assistance Program (DCAP) helps you pay for childcare and elder care by allowing you to set aside a portion of your salary for eligible expenses.
 The money you set aside isn’t taxed, so you save money on eligible expenses for services like preschool, day care, nanny fees, care for a person who is disabled, and other similar services.
-Learn more on UW’s DCAP website.

-King County Veteran Student Child Care Subsidy: Child Care Resources administers a subsidy program for Veteran Students in partnership with the King County Veterans, Seniors, and Human Services Levy.
-To apply or learn more visit here or call 206-338-7570.
+King County Veteran Student Childcare Subsidy: Child Care Resources administers a subsidy program for veteran students in partnership with the King County Veterans, Seniors, and Human Services Levy.

 Seattle Childcare Assistance Program: Seattle’s CCAP program helps working families, or a parent going to school, who are eligible and live within the Seattle city limits pay for child care services for children up to 13 years old.
 Eligibility guidelines and application information are on the Seattle CCAP website.